 Our reviewers evaluate products and services based on unbiased research.
 Top Consumer Reviews may earn money when you click on a link.
 Learn more about our process.

 Upstart believes that a credit score isn't the only factor to consider when giving you an auto loan.
-Their approval process looks not just at your credit history but also at your educational background, employment history and potential future earnings to determine a more thorough financial portrait - making it more likely that you'll be approved.
-Upstart loans typically fund within a day, and happy customers praise this service for being easy and affordable.
+They employ a sophisticated artificial intelligence process that looks beyond just your credit history to determine a more thorough financial portrait - making it more likely that you'll be approved for your loan.
+Upstart loans typically fund very quickly, and happy customers praise this service for being easy and affordable.
 Upstart earns our highest recommendation for auto loans.

 LendingTree offers personal loans ranging from $1,000 to $50,000 that can be used to buy your next car.
 Their free-to-use service matches you with a variety of lenders who compete for your business.
 Although LendingTree may have limited auto loans for those with credit scores lower than 640, clients rave about the experience they had when getting financing here.